Blaisorblade/pdbp.github.io/index.md

  - An expression *evaluation* yields an *expression result*.
  - A computation *execution* also, *somehow*, yields a *computation result*.

-When there is no danger of confusion we are simply write *result*, not mentioning *expression* or *computation*.
+When there is no danger of confusion
+  - we simply write *result*, not mentioning *expression* or *computation*,
+  - we simply say that a computation has a result.

 To finish